 - Yes – “Merry Kiss Me” will be back!
 Couples flock here like it was mistletoe.
 Take your photo and share with a #MerryKissMe hashtag.

 - And the lights don’t stop there!
-Walk or drive down to Baby Beach near the Ocean Institute to experience light trees and a wave tunnel.
+Walk or drive down towards Baby Beach just past the Marina Inn and the harbor offices to experience light trees and a wave tunnel.
+The blue and white lights actually move in a way that makes you feel you are in the barrel of a crashing wave.

 - Free parking for holiday lights at Dana Point Harbor around the shops (if you can find it).
 Surprisingly, we went on Holiday Boat Parade night and got a spot super close with no trouble!
 Or there’s $3/hour parking on Boat Parade nights at Doheny State Beach with trolley service (see map on Dana Point Harbor website).

-- Restrooms at Dana Point Harbor are near Dana Wharf near the light tunnels — and outside the Harbor Grill Restaurant.
+- Restrooms at Dana Point Harbor are near Dana Wharf — and outside the Harbor Grill Restaurant.

 - Coffee Importers – Espresso Bar & Scoop Deck is a great place to get a scoop of Lapperts Ice Cream or a hot cocoa.
 It’s open until 8pm Sun-Thurs and until 9pm on Fri/Sat.